National Geographic Style Manual has moved to

 Credits & History

 Throughout the years many people have contributed to the National Geographic Style Manual.
-The earliest version was created on a typewriter (with carbon copies) in 1962 under the direction of Margaret Bledsoe, head of the Editorial Research Division of National Geographic magazine.
-Enlarged and updated, the manual next appeared in 1969, its pages set in type by our Phototypographic Division and contained within a Geographic yellow loose-leaf binder.
+The earliest version was created on a typewriter (with carbon copies) in 1962 under the direction of Margaret Bledsoe, head of the magazine's research division.
+Expanded and updated, the manual next appeared in 1969, its pages set in type and contained within a yellow loose-leaf binder.

-Over the next two decades Miss Bledsoe, as almost everyone called her, and her successor, Ann Wendt, maintained editorial style for the Society, occasionally publishing new editions of the manual.
+Over the next two decades Miss Bledsoe, as almost everyone called her, and her successor, Ann Wendt, maintained editorial style for the Society, occasionally publishing new editions.
 Late morning meetings held in the 1970s to revise the manual are said to have been helped along on occasion by a sip of sherry.

-Lesley Rogers, a long-time research director and former managing editor, became involved with the manual in the mid-1980s when, as Ann's associate director of research, Lesley was included in the group Ann convened to revise the manual one more time before her retirement.
+Lesley Rogers, a long-time research director and managing editor, became involved with the manual in the mid-1980s when she was included in the group Ann convened to revise the manual one more time before her retirement.
 Even with weekly meetings that task was not completed until October 1988, a year after Ann's retirement, when a new print edition was released.

-In 2007, when the first-ever copydesk at National Geographic magazine was created, style editing of text moved from the Research Division and to the copydesk, chaired by David Brindley until 2013.
-Copy editors from our publications oversee updates to this manual.
+In 2007, when the first copydesk at National Geographic magazine was created, style editing of text moved to the copydesk, chaired by David Brindley until 2013.
+Amy Kolczak and a team of copy editors from our publications now oversee updates to this manual.